Breadcrumb

 article / Jimena Villacorta

-During his electoral campaign Bukele already advocated for improving relations with the United States, for being an economically more interesting partner for El Salvador than the ALBA nations.
-"Any financial aid that comes is welcome and better if it is from the United States", said one of his advisors.
+During his electoral campaign Bukele already advocated for improving relations with the United States, as it is a more economically interesting partner for El Salvador than the ALBA nations.
+"All financial aid that comes is welcome and better if it is from the United States", said one of his advisors.
 These messages were immediately received in Washington, and in July the US Secretary of State, Mike Pompeo, visited El Salvador: it was the first time in ten years, precisely the time of the two consecutive presidencies of the FMLN, that the head of US diplomacy visited the Central American country.
-This trip served to accentuate the partnership in subject of the fight against drug trafficking and the gang problem, two shared problems.
+This trip served to accentuate the partnership in subject fight against drug trafficking and the gang problem, two shared problems.
 "We have to fight against the MS-13 gang, which has sown destruction in El Salvador and also in the United States, because we have its presence in almost forty of the fifty states of our country," said Pompeo.

 In those same months El Salvador accepted the terms of the new immigration approach that the Trump Administration was outlining.
-During the summer, the White House negotiated with the countries of the Central American Northern Triangle agreements similar to the safe third country mechanism, whereby Guatemala, Honduras and El Salvador agreed to process as asylum seekers those who had passed through their territory and ended up in the U.S. by formalizing that application.
-Bukele met with Trump in September at the United Nations General Assembly framework and signed the agreement, which was presented as an instrument to combat organized crime, strengthen border security, reduce illegal trafficking and human trafficking.
+During the summer, the White House negotiated with the countries of the Central American Northern Triangle agreements similar to the safe third country mechanism, whereby Guatemala, Honduras and El Salvador agreed to process as asylum seekers those who had passed through their territory and ended up in the US by formalizing that application.
+Bukele met with Trump in September in the framework the United Nations General Assembly and signed the agreement, which was presented as an instrument to combat organized crime, strengthen border security, reduce illegal trafficking and human trafficking.

-The signature of agreement was controversial, as many authorities questioned the guarantees of security and protection of rights that El Salvador can offer, when it is the lack of such guarantees that drives the emigration of Salvadorans.
+The signature the agreement was controversial, as many authorities questioned the guarantees of security and protection of rights that El Salvador can offer, when it is the lack of such guarantees that is driving the emigration of Salvadorans.
 Rubén Zamora, former ambassador of El Salvador to the UN, criticized that Bukele was conceding a lot to the United States, with hardly anything in return.

-However, what Bukele did on this trip was to resize, at least for the time being, this relationship with China, limiting expectations and calming U.S. suspicions.
-Not only does the question of the port of La Union seem to have been put aside, but also the Salvadoran president circumscribed the Chinese attendance to the field of the financial aid to development and not to the granting of credits which, in case of non-payment, condition national sovereignty.
-Bukele specified that the "gigantic cooperation" promised by China was "non-refundable" and referred to typical international cooperation projects, such as the construction of a Library Services, a sports stadium and a sewage treatment plant to clean the sewage discharged into Lake Ilopango, near the capital.
+However, what Bukele did on that trip was to resize, at least for the time being, that relationship with China, limiting expectations and calming U.S. suspicions.
+Not only does the question of the port of La Unión seem to have been shelved, but the Salvadoran president also confined Chinese attendance to the field of non-repayable financial aid to development and not to the granting of credits which, in the event of non-payment, condition national sovereignty.
+Bukele pointed out that the "gigantic cooperation" promised by China was "non-refundable" and referred to typical international cooperation projects, such as the construction of a library, a sports stadium and a sewage treatment plant to clean the sewage discharged into Lake Ilopango, near the capital.

 ▲ People in a rural area of Cameroon [Photokadaffi].